 Bonding Procedures and PoliciesDetainees incarcerated overnight or longer.

 Detainees coming to the department after being arrested and attending bond court must be processed into the department before bond is posted.
-The time frame before bond is posted will depend on when the person is brought to the department from court and processed.
+The time frame before bond is posted will depend on when the person is brought from court to the CCDOC and processed.